walkerlj0/lindz-demo-smart-contract/README.md

 ### 3. Web Application

-See the `/web` directory for a complete web application with:
+See the `/web` directory for a complete web application with funcctionality to:
 - Connect with MetaMask
 - Register with a username
 - Authenticate using cryptographic signatures
 - Update and view the contract message
 - Transaction history tracking

+The [`web/README.md` file has instructions](web/README.md) to spin up local instance of webui for interacting with authentication smart contract

 ### How to Use MetaMask Authentication